The below are the simplest possible descriptions of various symbols,

 Recall from calculus that in spherical coordinates, a volume

-integral of an arbitrary function takes the form
+integral of an arbitrary function

 In other words, the volume element in spherical coordinates is